-(a) The Authority may, on reasonable grounds after due enquiry, revoke, suspend or limit the SAR-66 aircraft maintenance licence or direct the SAR-145 approved maintenance organisation to revoke, suspend or limit the SAR-145 certification authorisation if the Authority is not satisfied that the holder of the licence and authorisation is a fit and proper person to hold such licence and authorisation.
+(a) The Authority may, on reasonable grounds after due enquiry, revoke, suspend or limit the aircraft maintenance licence or direct the SAR-145 approved maintenance organisation to revoke, suspend or limit the SAR-145 certification authorisation if the Authority is not satisfied that the holder of the licence and authorisation is a fit and proper person to hold such licence and authorisation.

-- (b) In the case where the Authority has determined that the safe operation of the aircraft is adversely affected the Authority may provisionally suspend the SAR-66 aircraft maintenance licence without prior notice. - (c) The holder of a SAR-66 aircraft maintenance licence that has been suspended or revoked shall forthwith forward the licence to the Authority.
+- (b) In the case where the Authority has determined that the safe operation of the aircraft is adversely affected the Authority may provisionally suspend the aircraft maintenance licence without prior notice. - (c) The holder of an aircraft maintenance licence that has been suspended or revoked shall forthwith forward the licence to the Authority.

-SAR-66.70 Conversion provisions
+SAR-66.70 -deleted-